-LONG BEACH – The LGBT community experiences domestic violence at equal or higher rates than heterosexuals, according to several national studies, but many intimate partner violence support services fail to meet the unique needs of LGBT people, experts said.
+LONG BEACH – The LGBTQ community experiences domestic violence at equal or higher rates than heterosexuals, according to several national studies, but many intimate partner violence support services fail to meet the unique needs of LGBTQ people, experts said.

-With the money, they have established Long Beach’s first LGBT-focused domestic violence support services program, which is based at the Center and emphasizes helping immigrants, men and people of color.
+With the money, they have established Long Beach’s first LGBTQ-focused domestic violence support services program, which is based at the Center and emphasizes helping immigrants, men and people of color.

-“The more layers we add to someone’s identity, the more complex it can be to provide outreach that will resonate with them and make them feel safe,” Porter Gilberg, executive director of the Long Beach LGBTQ Center, told Out in the 562.
+“The more layers we add to someone’s identity, the more complex it can be to provide outreach that will resonate with them and make them feel safe,” Porter Gilberg, executive director of the Long Beach LGBTQ Center said.

-For example, a gay man in an abusive relationship, who is undocumented and in the closet, might fear coming forward because his abuser has threatened to out him to family, friends or coworkers or have him deported if he discloses the violence, Gilberg said.
+For example, a gay man in an abusive relationship, who is undocumented and in the closet, might fear coming forward because his abuser has threatened to out him to family, friends or coworkers or have him deported if he discloses the violence.

-“It’s necessary to provide services that are sensitive to the community’s unique needs and provide a safety net so they can come forward to receive support,” Gilberg told the website.
+“It’s necessary to provide services that are sensitive to the community’s unique needs and provide a safety net that makes them feel comfortable and allows to come forward to receive support,” Gilberg said.